krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Pick two choices, from the options below, that provide a command line interface to Google Cloud.
+Q. Pick two choices, from the options below, that provide a command line interface to Google Cloud.
 ```
 ```
 Cloud SDK